kullbom/dbflow/Milestones.md

-[x] There is a problem with (comparison of) collation_name [x] Should have the possibility to create a LocalTempDatabase as a clone of a source in one step [x] There is a problem with (comparison of) is_not-trusted of check constraints [ ] Add test to illustrate problem with "is ansi padded" of columns [ ] There is a problem with (comparison of) "is ansi padded" of columns
+[x] There is a problem with (comparison of) collation_name [x] Should have the possibility to create a LocalTempDatabase as a clone of a source in one step [x] There is a problem with (comparison of) is_not-trusted of check constraints [ ] There is a problem with (comparison of) "is ansi padded" of columns [ ] Add a case in test_db to illustrate problem with "is ansi padded" of columns [ ] There is a problem with XML indexes... see failing test AdventureWorks 2024-2022 - or search for "[XMLPATH_Person_Demographics]"
+[ ] Add a case in test_db to illustrate problem with XML indexes [ ] Error handling in commit
+[ ] Add support for disabled triggers

 ## Make the repo public